 All our bread baking courses have a practical focus and you will be guided through a series of well tested recipes appropriate for the domestic home baker.
 Baking bread is more than following a recipe and you will learn many of the baking techniques and artistry that are so often overlooked in the recipe books.
 Summaries are provided for your own personal use, including recipe sheets with timings, and the techniques covered during the day.

-The Well Cottage has a well equipped domestic kitchen with familiar equipment so that the bread recipes you try out and techniques you learn can easily be repeated at home.
+Our venues have a well equipped domestic kitchen with familiar equipment so that the bread recipes you try out and techniques you learn can easily be repeated at home.

 With a maximum of four people, we ensure you get the most from the demonstrations of techniques, benefit from individual tuition as you do them yourself, with have plenty of opportunity to ask questions.
 This gives you an enjoyable baking experience and confidence in the skills you learn for more successful baking!